YarnSpinnerTool/YarnSpinner/Documentation/YarnSpinner-Dialogue/Complex-Dialogue-Example.md

     Ship: It's HUGE!
 <<setsprite ShipFace neutral>>
 ```
 This is some simple introductory text for our Ship character, but it wouldn't make much sense to repeat this if our player has already visited Ship.
-We will need to write a little bit of code to ensure that the second time we visit Ship, it acts differently.
-We need to check the state of having visited the ship.
+So we will need to write a little bit of code to ensure that the second time we visit Ship, it acts differently.
+We need to check the state of having ***visited*** the ship.

 ### Conditionals and Functions
-Yarn Spinner has an inbuild function called ***visited***.
-This function checks to see if a node has previously been access by the player.
-We can use this function to create a conditional to see whether a node has been visited.
+Yarn Spinner has an inbuilt ***function*** called `visited`.
+This function checks to see if a node has previously been accessed by the player.
+We can combine this function with a ***conditional*** to see whether a node has been previously displayed to the player.
 The basic syntax of such a conditional is:
 ```
 <<if visted("NodeName") is true>>
     NPC: You have visited me before, player